 Early life: Holocaust survival and journey to America

-Nechama Tec’s interest in rescue and resistance is rooted in her own experiences as a hidden child in German-occupied Europe.
-Born in Lublin, Poland, in 1931 to Roman Bawnik, a businessman, and Esther (Hachamoff) Bawnik, Nechama lived for three years during World War II under an assumed Christian identity.
+Nechama Tec’s interest in rescue and resistance was rooted in her own experiences as a hidden child in German-occupied Europe.
+Born in Lublin, Poland, on May 15, 1931, to Roman Bawnik, a businessman, and Esther (Hachamoff) Bawnik, Nechama lived for three years during World War II under an assumed Christian identity.
 With the aid of Catholic Poles, her sister and parents also survived the war by hiding in homes and evading German detection.